Abbey4799/Abbey4799.github.io/content/authors/admin/_index.md

 Currently, her interested research topics are mostly around the **Enhancement of Large Language Models(LLMs)' Instruction Following and Reasoning ability**:
 - **Instruction Following**:
-  Developing advanced methods for LLMs to understand complex instructions, including task descriptions with multiple constraints and complex input text.
+  Developing advanced methods for LLMs to understand complex instructions, particularly those with multiple constraints (e.g., format, semantic constraints).
 The aim is to enhance LLMs' understanding of diverse and complex human instructions, enabling them to excel in practical applications beyond traditional NLP tasks.
 - **Mathematical Reasoning**:
   Improving LLMs' reasoning ability fundamentally without external support, with an emphasis on mathematical reasoning.
 This involves enhancing foundational skills of complex reasoning tasks, such as numerical computation and unit conversion through training.